 First, make sure that this is actually your bike before you do anything.
 Is the serial number the same?
 Are there unique identifiable characteristics?
 Also, remember that the person currently in possession of your bike might not be the person who stole it.
 We strongly urge everyone to consider the potential impact of calling the police on this person’s life.
 Please do not approach someone in possession of your bike alone.

 Do you plan to file an insurance claim?

 If so, your insurance plan will require a police report to support your claim.
 Our recommendations generally avoid involving the police whenever possible to minimize harm to Black and brown people.
 Since a police report is necessary for insurance claims, we recommend avoiding in-person contact by filing your police report online — insurance companies will consider online reports for theft exactly the same as in-person reports.
 In SF, go here to file a report.

 Bike Theft and Policing:

 Black and brown people are often deeply harmed or even killed by interactions with the police, and the San Francisco Bicycle Coalition decided in 2020 to end any formal relationship with SFPD.
 Because policing is interwoven into nearly all current solutions to bike theft, some of our recommendations do involve minimal contact with the police, but we identify those and try to propose alternatives.
 We encourage everyone to consider the potential impact to human life of involving the police in any situation.

-These bike registries allow owners to register their bike’s make, model, and serial number, to help reconnect recovered bikes with their original owners.
-However, they also rely on the police for recovery, offering police departments increased access to registry information — which raises privacy concerns — and soliciting close police partnerships.
-Because both services rely heavily on the police to find and recover bikes, which may put Black and brown lives at risk, we do not recommend them.
+Bike registries allow owners to register their bike’s make, model, and serial number, to help reconnect recovered bikes with their original owners.
+However, they also largely rely on the police for recovery and solicit close police partnerships.
+Because these services rely heavily on the police to find and recover bikes, which may put Black and brown lives at risk, we do not recommend them.